 - Fixturing: The more secure the material is, the less it will vibrate and the faster it can be milled.

 - Chip removal: Chips may get in the way of the tool during milling and cause the tool to become dull.
-Tip: Use a Bit Fan or the Fine Dust Collection System to minimize chips.
+Tip: Use an Air Blaster Accessory or a Vacuum Accessory to minimize chips.

 - Toolpath type: The direction in which the tool mills will affect how much it can mill.
 For example, milling with the side of the tool is different from milling straight down with the tool.